-As part of our ongoing quality control, we undertake quality control reviews and quality assurance reviews of a small number of the mortgage loans that loan sellers deliver to us.
-These processes are intended to determine, among other things, the accuracy of the representations and warranties made by the loan sellers in respect of the mortgage loans that are sold to us.
-While investors may benefit from the quality control and quality assurance processes to the extent that any Credit Event Reference Obligation becomes a Reversed Credit Event Reference Obligation, resulting in a Tranche Write-up Amount, our quality control and quality assurance processes are not designed or intended to protect Noteholders.
-In addition, we have considerable discretion in determining whether to pursue remedies, and what type of remedy to pursue, relating to breaches of representations and warranties identified through the quality control and quality assurance processes and have no express obligation to do so.
+As part of Fannie Mae's ongoing quality control, Fannie Mae undertakes quality control reviews and quality assurance reviews of a small number of the mortgage loans that loan sellers deliver to Fannie Mae.
+These processes are intended to determine, among other things, the accuracy of the representations and warranties made by the loan sellers in respect of the mortgage loans that are sold to Fannie Mae.
+While investors may benefit from the quality control and quality assurance processes to the extent that any Credit Event Reference Obligation becomes a Reversed Credit Event Reference Obligation, resulting in a Tranche Write-up Amount, Fannie Mae's quality control and quality assurance processes are not designed or intended to protect Noteholders.
+In addition, Fannie Mae has considerable discretion in determining whether to pursue remedies, and what type of remedy to pursue, relating to breaches of representations and warranties identified through the quality control and quality assurance processes and have no express obligation to do so.
 Furthermore, certain loan seller representations and warranties will be subject to "sunset" upon satisfaction of specified performance and other conditions, and may also be subject to relief under the 2014 Rep and Warrant Framework.
 See "Loan Acquisition Practices and Servicing Standards - Quality Control - Fannie Mae Quality Control Policy and Process" for a description of these features.
-Moreover, we may at any time change our quality control and quality assurance processes in a manner that is detrimental to the Noteholders.
-See "Loan Acquisition Practices and Servicing Standards - Quality Control" in this Prospectus.
+Moreover, Fannie Mae may at any time change its quality control and quality assurance processes in a manner that is detrimental to the Noteholders.
+See "Loan Acquisition Practices and Servicing Standards - Quality Control" in this Offering Memorandum.